 |"Welcome to the Chateau Waihohonu" - Sam, DOC Ranger|

 Total distance: 17.7km.
 Total time: 5 hr, 47 min.
 Overall average speed: 3.1km/h.

 There was plenty of cloud still hanging around as I hobbled around the hut, getting breakfast and packing up my gear.
 Thankfully the forecast was looking alright, and the tramp to Oturere much shorter than the previous day.
 With the weather currently holding out, and my pack ready to go, I decided to head out early, leaving the hut at around 8:15am.

-From the hut, the track almost immediately enters beech forest and drops down to a footbridge over the Waihohonu stream, then passing the camping site before beginning to climb up a ridge.
+From the hut, the track almost immediately enters beech forest reminiscent of parts of the Tararuas and drops down to a footbridge over the Waihohonu stream, then passing the camping site before beginning to climb up a ridge.

 Once the ascent is over and done with, the track follows a fairly direct path to Oturere.

 Not far from the hut, a jagged and rocky land form (an old lava flow) makes a stark contrast to the relatively smooth slopes the track has crossed until the point.
 The track climbs steeply onto this old lava flow, and the hut is reached just under 1km later.

 Total distance: 8.1 km.
 Total time: 3 hr, 44 min.
 Overall average speed: 2.16 km/h.